kgxsz/devops-101/part-two/README.md

 ##### Build the infrastructure

-Now let's feed this template to cloudformation and watch it build our infrastructure!
+Now let's feed this template to Cloudformation and watch it build our infrastructure!

 From the `part-two/templates` directory: